-- 3, Checking: You should get a reading of 240mv if the valve is working correctly.
-But bear in mind that your mains voltage fluctuations can affect your readings up to 10%.
-Check all valves, they should be within about 10% of the ideal voltage. - 4, Adjusting: If the reading is incorrect, set this by using the bias adjuster in the centre.
+- 3, Checking: You should get a reading of 400mv EL34, 450mv KT88 if valve is conducting correctly.
+But bear in mind that your mains voltage fluctuations can affect your readings up to 10% Check all valves, they should be within about 20% of the ideal voltage. - 4, Adjusting: If the reading is incorrect, set this by using the bias adjuster in the centre, NOTE: There is only one adjuster for all four valves.
 They are very sensitive so adjust very carefully; use tiny turns of the screw.
 If the reading appears a little unstable this is normally due to mains fluctuations. - 5, If one or more valves are showing erratic readings or you cannot set the correct voltage, then that valve is probably faulty or out of specification.
 If you are unable to set the reading high enough this means the emission of the valve is low.